isomerpages/moh-corp/_ageing-well/Ageing In The Community.md

 connections, take part in recreational activities, and contribute to the community as they wish.</p>
 <p>AACs are suitable for all seniors who would like to remain physically,
-mentally and socially active, offering a range of activities, programmes, and services for seniors with varied interests and abilities, such as day care and community rehabilitation.</p>
+mentally and socially active.
+They offer a range of activities, programmes, and services for seniors with varied interests, abilities, and needs such as day care and community rehabilitation.</p>
 <p>Centres also welcome seniors who would like to volunteer at the centre,
 such as helping out with centre activities, visiting lonely seniors or running errands for seniors.</p>